Our Top Destinations in Africa

 The best time to visit Tanzania for a safari is typically within the dry season (June through October).
 It is during this period that the Great Migration reaches the Grumeti River.
 However, game viewing is generally superb throughout the year, with calving season just after the summer rains between December and February.
 If you’re interested in a beach trip or diving off the coasts of Zanzibar, then the clearer waters between February and March or between July and August are recommended.

 The original safari destination, Kenya in East Africa stretches from the Indian Ocean coast in the east to Lake Victoria in the west, and borders Tanzania in the south.
 Encompassing savannah plains, lakelands and acacia forests – and home to the Big 5 (lion, leopard, buffalo, elephant and rhino), Kenya promises a classic safari experience.
-There’s a nostalgia here that recalls luxury camps, canvas tents, and gin and tonic sundowners.
-On a Kenya safari, it’s easy to believe you’re in a scene straight from “Out of Africa.”
+There’s a nostalgia here that recalls luxury camps, canvas tents, and gin and tonic sunset cocktails.
+On safari in Kenya, it’s easy to believe you’re in a scene straight from “Out of Africa.”

 Of course, it is the Great Wildebeest Migration that is the main drawcard for Kenya safari travelers.
 The annual event sees some 1.4 million wildebeest and a few hundred thousand zebras travel through Tanzania’s vast Serengeti National Park into the famed Masai Mara, Kenya, in search of new grazing.
-Beyond the well-known Masai Mara, Kenya is also home to Lake Nakuru National Park, boast almost guaranteed sightings of Africa’s Big 5 (lion, leopard, rhino, buffalo and elephant).
-Expect generous sightings of large herds of antelope and hundreds of colourful birds.
+Beyond the well-known Masai Mara, Kenya is also home to Lake Nakuru National Park, famous for its large herds of antelope and hundreds of colorful bird species.
 Don’t be surprised, however, if the tall and dignified red-robed Maasai steal the show.
 These semi-nomadic people are one of the world’s last great warrior cultures and an enduring symbol of traditional Kenyan culture.

 Kenya is a picture-perfect destination for bush-and-beach vacations.
 When you have had your fill of the wild, head straight to the country’s tropical Indian Ocean coastline, home to the pristine shores of popular island-style destinations such as Diani Beach.
-Here, the white sandy beaches inviting you to go diving, snorkelling, windsurfing, or just to put your feet up, kick back and adjust your body clock to Kenya time.
+Here, the white sandy beaches invite you to go diving, snorkelling, windsurfing, or just to put your feet up, kick back and adjust your body clock to Kenya time.
 Kenya also combines easily with Tanzania, and Rwanda, allowing you to add gorilla trekking to your combo Kenya safari.

-Game viewing is at its best during the dry seasons (May to September, and January through February).
-The safari high season runs from July through November, when the annual wildebeest migration is in full swing.
-If you’re a birder, visit Kenya between October and April when the migrant species have arrived.
+Game viewing on a Kenya safari is at its best during the dry seasons (May to September, and January through February).
+The safari high season runs from July through November, when the annual Great Wildebeest Migration is in full swing.
+If you’re a bird-watching enthusiast, visit Kenya between October and April when the migrant species have arrived.

 Zambia is wild in the way the wild ought to be done.
 As the original home of the guided walking safari, this is safari country at its best.
 Travelling in Zambia will take you into a remote wilderness where animals wander through unfenced camps and where the human footprint is almost non-existent.